 For the three different values for E^{max} and the two different sets of allowable shift types, we create 16 different CCSDPs by varying the value of S^{max} from six to 21.
 This gives a total of $3 \times 2 \times 16 = 96$ different CCSDPs.
 Note that the demand scenarios for all data sets are the same.
 We solve each of these data sets five times, once with Gurobi and four times with the heuristic.
-Furthermore, we compare a 10 minute solve with a 20 minute solve and assess the quality of the solutions obtained.
+Furthermore, we compare the quality of the solutions obtained when maximum runtimes of 10 minutes, 20 minutes, and one hour are enforced.
 In all of the tests it is assumed that a unit of undercoverage, c^u , is ten times as expensive as a unit of overcoverage, c^o .
 For reference, and comparative purposes, considering a relaxed version of the problem in which no upper bound is enforced on the number of different shift types allowed yields optimal solutions having 163, 173, and 173 different shift types for the three different staffing levels on instances with 1241 shift types.
 For the larger instances these are 171, 169, and 173, respectively.
 Such solutions state the number of different shift types with at least one staff member assigned on any of the given days.